sarikasurampudi/oml/oml-fun-on-adb/omlsql/omlsql.md

 ### Objectives

 In this lab, you will:
-* Explore the data using SQL queries
+* Explore data using SQL queries
-* Build a Time Series model
+* Build a time series-based model
-* Evaluate the model using standard diagnostic metrics
+* Evaluate the time series model using standard diagnostic metrics provided by OML4SQL
-* Access the forecasts from the DM$VP view
+* Access the forecasts from the DM$VP model view

 ### Prerequisites